w3c-webmob/mobile-web-app-standards/README.md

 ### Adding new spec
 To add a new spec to the document:
-* create a JSON file in the data directory with the required information
+* create a JSON file in the data directory with the required information(important)
-* add the document to the relevant section of index.html as in the example given in “Feature description”
+* add the document to the relevant section of index.html as in the example given in “Feature description”(must)

 ## Building
 Building the document remains a somewhat convoluted process: